 These days I am being very particular about the time capsule houses that I show on the blog.
 Pretty much, I want to see near-perfection.
 Really stunning.
 Really special.
-Oh my — do we have it ever, in this 1960 time capsule midcentury modern house for sale in Scarsdale, New York.
+Oh my — do we have it ever, in this 1960 time capsule midcentury modern house for sale in Scarsdale (link now gone), New York.
 Listing agent is Iris Kalt of Prudential Centennial Realty, and she has graciously given me permission to feature the photos of the house.
 Mega thanks, also, to reader Jennifer, who found this house and sent me the tip. xoxo Jennifer, keep ’em coming!

 What a win-win, if we can find a grateful buyer of this house while archiving the photos of these exceptional, preserved interiors.
 Oh, please, new buyer: Don’t change a thing!
 Click on through for 14 more photos — this is one of the most beautiful time capsule homes I have ever seen –>

 Scarsdale is one of the loveliest and most desirable neighborhoods in Westchester County, New York — super close to Gotham, you’re in the city via train in like 20 minutes.
 The house has four bedrooms, three bathrooms, and 12′ ceilings.
 It sits on just under one-half acre, on a cul-de-sac — sounds like a beautiful setting.
 It is listed for $849,000.

 I’m calling this house “Midcentury Modern meets French Provincial” for obvious reasons.
 Remember, design history buffs, French Provincial interiors were very popular in midcentury America.
 I would even venture: They were more popular than midcentury modern interiors.